 When it comes to learning Italian there are a ton of different methods you can use in order to achieve your goal.
 There are real-life classes, Skype tutors, free apps, and online learn at home courses.

 Rocket Italian is one of the most popular online computer courses that is currently available.
 It has three tiers of advancement, over 300 hours of lesson time and audio, and benefits from the experienced and helpful Rocket Languages course family.
 It is just one of 12 languages that they provide for learning at home, and they have a long 10 year history of improving their program.
+It is also updated for 2020 with several improvements and additions!

 How does Rocket Italian stack up to some of the competitors?
 What is the course like, and what kind of teaching style does it employ?
 We will answer those questions and more in this Rocket Italian review, based on our own use and experience with the program!